 Typically, in those days, major releases opened initially in the most popular movie houses in a handful of large cities.
 Which meant the advertising buys were all local.
 The unprecedented marketing strategy for “Jaws” required enormous confidence.
-Its distributor, Universal, had to spend millions on national advertising and strike at least 465 prints of the film.
+Its distributor, Universal, had to spend millions on national advertising and strike enough prints of the film to serve all of the theaters playing the film.

 Before that summer was over “Jaws” had already broken all-time Hollywood box office records.

 At this time I managed the Biograph Theatre on Grace Street in Richmond.
-My bosses were located in Georgetown and I saw several movies in the DeeCee screening room over the 12 years I worked for the guys who oversaw the Biograph on "M" Street.
+My bosses were located in Georgetown and I saw several movies in the DC screening room over the nearly-12 years I worked for the guys who oversaw the Biograph on "M" Street.

 The prior-to-premiere screenings of “Jaws” took place a few weeks before it was to open.
-It was shown to theater owners and their guests in selected cinemas in maybe a dozen cities on the same night.
-As I remember it, in DeeCee the function was at the old Ontario.
+It was shown to theater owners and their guests in selected cinemas in maybe a dozen cities.
+As I remember it, the screenings were all on the same night.

-As a treat my bosses gave me four of their allotment of tickets to the special screening of “Jaws.”
-My ex, Valerie, and I were part of a full house and the show itself went over like gangbusters.
-The rather jaded audience shrieked at appropriate times and applauded as the movie’s closing credits were lighting up the screen.
+As a treat my bosses gave me four of their allotment of tickets to the special screening of “Jaws” at the old Ontario in DC.
+My ex, Valerie, and I were part of a full house; the show itself went over like gangbusters.
+The audience shrieked at appropriate times and applauded as the movie’s closing credits were lighting up the screen.

 Not only was I knocked out by the presentation, I came back to Richmond convinced “Jaws” would be a gold mine.
 It was the slickest monster movie I’d even seen.
-The next day I tried to talk my bosses into borrowing a lot of money to put up a big cash-in-advance bid on “Jaws.”
+The next day, still caught up in that mania, I tried to talk my bosses into borrowing a lot of money to support a bid on “Jaws” that would include a substantial cash advance.

-Ordinarily, such a picture would play at the dominant theater chain’s flagship house.
-That summer I wanted to bet everything we could borrow to steal the picture by out-bidding Neighborhood Theatres for the Richmond market.
+That summer I wanted to bet everything we could borrow to out-bid Neighborhood Theatres for the Richmond market.
 I even convinced a neighborhood branch bank manager to try to help us borrow the dough.

 Well, we didn’t get the money, but it was privately satisfying seeing “Jaws” open on June 20, 1975, and go on to set new records for its box office grosses.
 Its unprecedented success put its director, Steven Spielberg, on the map.

-After “Jaws” everybody in Hollywood rushed out to try to duplicate the way the producers and distributors had handled it.
-Thus, in 1975, the age of Hollywood-produced summer blockbusters with massive ad campaigns and widespread releases began.
+After “Jaws” Hollywood hustlers aplenty rushed out to try to duplicate the formula its producers and distributors had used.
+Thus, in 1975, the age of summer blockbusters with massive ad campaigns and widespread releases began.

-Another thing “Jaws” did was make guys who were sometimes too self-absorbed, like me, feel intimidated by Spielberg’s outrageous success at such a tender age.
+Another thing “Jaws” did was make young men who were sometimes too self-absorbed, like me, feel intimidated by Spielberg’s outrageous success at such a tender age.
 I can still remember reading that he was younger than me.

-Although I actually had a great job for a 27-year-old movie-lover, it offered no direct connection to filmmaking.
+Although I had a great job for a 27-year-old movie-lover who liked to work without a lot of supervision, it offered no direct connection to filmmaking.
 At this time I had one nine-minute film and one 30-second television commercial, both shot in 16mm, to my credit.
 1975’s Boy Wonder, Steven Spielberg, made me feel like I was on the wrong track.
+That might have been the first time I gave much thought to how and when to leave the Biograph.

 Among those who made comments in the documentary were Tony Bill, Karen Black, Peter Bogdanovich, Roger Corman, Richard Dreyfuss, Peter Fonda, Dennis Hopper, László Kovács, Kris Kristofferson, Arthur Penn and Cybill Shepherd.

 Dreyfuss, who was one of the stars of "Jaws," spoke of attending one of those pre-release screenings.
-He said he got caught up in the experience of seeing it for the first time in a crowded theater, because he totally forgot himself as the actor on the screen.
+He said he got caught up in the experience of seeing it for the first time in a crowded theater; he totally forgot himself as the actor on the screen.

 Actress Margot Kidder (best known for her Lois Lane portrayals in the Superman series of movies) appeared on camera several times.
 She made a joke out of how Spielberg had begun to fib about his age, once he became famous.
 She had known him before his sudden notoriety, so she noticed it when he went from being older than her to being younger.
 Kidder claimed Spielberg was fudging his birth date by a couple of years.

 Well, flashing back on my absurd jealousy to do with Spielberg’s rise to stardom, when he was supposedly younger than me, I had to laugh out loud.
-Then I looked Spielberg’s age up; he’s older than both Margot and me.
+Then I looked up Spielberg’s age; he’s older than both Margot and me.

-So, I Googled around and found some old articles about “Jaws” and Spielberg.
+So, I searched for more on the age-change and found some old articles about “Jaws” and Spielberg.
 Yes, it looks like Kidder was right.
 Back in the ‘70s, perhaps to play up the Boy Wonder aspect of the story, Spielberg’s birth date was being massaged.
 Somewhere along the line, since then, it looks like it got straightened out.

 Laughing at one’s own foolishness is usually a healthy exercise.
 Yes, and when the laugh had been waiting over three decades to be realized, it was all the sweeter.